 In this dish, simmering Aleppo Pepper in olive oil for a couple of minutes helps to release it's flavor while also adding flavor to the oil.
 That way, when you drizzle it over bowls of soup, it spreads throughout the lentils, adding richness and flavor throughout.

-Aleppo Pepper and Red Lentils are a Perfect Match
+Why Aleppo Pepper and Red Lentils are the Perfect Match

 I've never met a lentil I didn't love, but if you're wanting to cook up a pot of lentils in a hurry, red are where it's at.